firebus/splunk-jira/README.md

 ```
 | jirarest rapidboards [list|all|RAPIDBOARD_ID]
 ```
-  * list will list rapidboards.
+  * list will list all scrum boards.
 This is the default behavior.
-  * all will list all sprints in all rapidboards.
+  * all will list all sprints in all scrum boards.
-  * RAPIDBOARD_ID will list all sprints in that rapidboard.
+  * RAPIDBOARD_ID will list all sprints in one specific scrum board
     * Hint: to get issues in a sprint use jqlquery "sprint=sprint_id" after you have found the desired sprint id here with rapidboards.

 * Pipe search results into a jqlquery